Keep New Zealand’s Lakes and Rivers Clean when Travelling

 3,820 lakes are scattered across New Zealand, many of which are simply mind-blowing.
 Understandably, locals, tourists and backpackers do what they can to keep New Zealand’s lakes and rivers clean.
 Whether you’re out hiking or just doing your laundry, join the cause by following the points discussed in this article!
 That way, you can contribute toward protecting New Zealand’s lakes and rivers.

-For more ways to travel in an eco-friendly way, check out Be Green When Travelling in New Zealand.
+For more ways to travel in an eco-friendly way, check out Be Green When Travelling in New Zealand and our 31 Ways to Travel More Sustainably in New Zealand for more tips for the eco-conscious traveller.

 1. Clean Your Hiking Shoes